epeer1/cyberquant-ha/README.md

 - **Raw SQL**: Enables complex queries needed for report calculations
 - **Async Support**: Modern async/await patterns for better scalability

+### Layered Architecture Pattern
+Implemented Controller → Service → Repository pattern because:
+- **Separation of Concerns**: Each layer has a single responsibility
+- **Testability**: Business logic can be unit tested without HTTP or database
+- **Maintainability**: Changes in one layer don't affect others
+- **Industry Standard**: Common enterprise pattern for Web APIs

+**Note**: Reports skip the Repository layer because they use complex stored procedures and one-off queries that don't benefit from the abstraction overhead of a repository pattern.

 ### Custom Dependency Injection
 Implemented DI pattern similar to .NET Core because:
 - .NET Framework 4.8 Web API lacks built-in DI container